 The information gathered from bird banding is some of the most precise and important for bird population study and conservation.
 The birds banded are just a sample of a given area’s birds but it provides study opportunities not always available in the field.

 In our home county in northern Illinois we are lucky to have one of the world’s premiere banding facilities – Sand Bluff Bird Observatory.
 Here, the banders put on a “show” describing in great detail not just what the banders are doing but about all sorts of topics ranging from bird color to conservation.
 The overwhelming feeling quickly gives way to just plain awe-inspiring learning.

-No matter how many hours you put in the field, your chances of being eye to eye with a Baltimore Oriole are low.
+No matter how many hours you put in the field, your chances of being eye to eye with a Golden-Winged Warbler or Baltimore Oriole are low.
 Bird banding gives that first hand “feel” to just how cool birds are.

 2.3 – Open areas/Wetlands

 Once the feeders have been thoroughly scrutinized and your brain is full of bird banding information, it is time to go into the field—or prairies, wetlands, etc. Any open natural area that has nearly 360 degree views will do.

 Try to go to a place where you know there will be birds.
 Even if the birds are common (or even the same ones as the feeders) this will give kids more practice using bins and also increase the excitement of finding new birds.